 What works best to prevent stretch marks?
 Find the answers that you need here, mama!

-Stretch marks are often dubbed as tiger stripes—a badge mamas have earned for their courage as they went through the once-in-a-lifetime journey that is pregnancy.
+Stretch marks are often called tiger stripes—badge mamas have earned for their courage as they went through the once-in-a-lifetime pregnancy journey.

-The idea is incredibly beautiful, is it not?
-But stretch marks can be particularly annoying too, right?
-With studies saying that 50% to 90% of women will develop stretch marks during their pregnancy, it’s sure to raise the anxiety levels of soon-to-be-mamas.
+The idea is lovely.
+But stretch marks can be particularly annoying, too, right?
+Studies say that 50% to 90% of women will develop stretch marks during pregnancy, so it’s sure to raise the anxiety levels of soon-to-be-mamas.

 If you’re pregnant and worried about the possibility of dealing with stretch marks once you start showing, we’re here to ease your worries as we give you the best roundup of what works best to prevent stretch marks.